vermont42/JFADoubleSlider/README.md

 Thanks to Jack Cox for his [tutorial](http://captechconsulting.com/blog/jack-cox/ibdesignables-xcode-6-and-ios-8) on IBDesignable/IBInspectable.

 Thanks to [PJ Vea](http://www.veasoftware.com) for reviewing the code.

+Thanks to Rob Shaw for various bug fixes and help with CocoaPods.

 ## License
 ```